jahlen/Planetsino/README.md

 This app demonstrates how to build a web app that uses a globally distributed Azure Cosmos DB setup.
 Combined with the Azure Traffic Manager, this can give very low latency for users all over the world.

+The app demonstrates a local read/local write scenario.
+The DbHelper class helps to manage the multi-master setup where there is one account per region.

 To test the app, do the following:
 * Create the necessary services in Azure: at least one Azure Cosmos DB account and at least one Azure Web App.
 Use another name than Planetsino, since it has to be unique in Azure.
 * Edit Web.config with your own EndpointURLs and AuthKeys.
 Also edit the preferred locations.